vespoli/front-end-development-conventions/README.md

 Front End Development - Conventions
 ===============================

-## Coding Standards
+## What is this?
 A collection of conventions, some based on preference, others are generally accepted best practices.
+They are meant to provide a guideline for developers which they should adhere to, in order to maximize consistancy of team development.
 The developer should be familiar with best practices in general as this is not meant to be an exhaustive list.

-### General
+### Tabs or spaces?
 Spaces not tabs.
 Two of them per tab.
 Make sure your editor is configured properly.
 Why?

 - **Chuck Norris** uses spaces.
 Two of them.